L’ostéoporose

 • Canned salmon and sardines, eaten with their bones

-• Some leafy green vegetables like kale and bok choy
+• EdamameCertain leafy green vegetables such as kale and bok choy

-Few foods contain vitamin D. The best food sources of this vitamin are:
+Few foods contain vitamin D. The best dietary sources of this vitamin are:

-• Dairy products with or without lactose, enriched (e.g. milk, certain yogurts, etc.)
+Dairy products with or without lactose, fortified (e.g., milk, some yogurts, etc.)

 • Egg yolks